kylebustard/Spring-MVC-Blog/README.md

 ## To Do

-- figure out this error:
+- figure out this error, where the culprit lies between /src/resources/templates/index.html and src/resources/templates/layout.html :
 ```
 This application has no explicit mapping for /error, so you are seeing this as a fallback.